-Fact 3 – Vertigo is Associated with Multiple Conditions
+Fact 3 – Vertigo is Due to Multiple Conditions

-Fact 4 – Vertigo Becomes More Common as Age Increases
+Fact 4 – It Becomes More Common as Age Increases

 The likelihood of having a vertigo episode increases exponentially after the age of 40.
 It’s not surprising then that 1 in 3 seniors fall each year.
 One way to avoid the risk of falling is to stay away from activities that trigger an episode.
 For example, if a person has BPPV, bending over too quickly could cause a spinning sensation, overwhelming enough for the person to end up on the floor.

-Fact 5 – Vertigo Cases Don’t Always Need Medical Care
+Fact 5 – Its Cases Don’t Always Need Medical Care

 Sometimes a person may have a singular, short-lived bout of vertigo that’s directly related to some activity they are doing.
 A few examples of these are a boat ride, spinning in circles, or riding an extreme rollercoaster ride.
 These situations are not serious at all and will resolve themselves.
-If the episodes are repeated and severe, it may be time to find a solution.
+If the episodes are severe and happen frequently, it may be time to find a solution.

-Fact 6 – Some Natural Relief Options for Vertigo
+Fact 6 – There are Natural Relief Options for It

 Trying a natural solution for vertigo can be an excellent option if you are wary of prescription drug side effects or invasive surgeries.
 Especially because vertigo is not a life-threatening condition, a more conservative approach makes sense.
 Here are a few natural care options:

-- Sometimes vertigo is caused by too much fluid in the ear.
+- Sometimes vertigo is due to too much fluid in the ear.
 Simply adjusting your diet by decreasing sodium intake can influence the amount of fluid retention.
 This measure can be enough to decrease the number of vertigo attacks the person has.
 It is recommended to consult your doctor before starting a new diet.